steqeq/0000/README.md

 For more information about GNU Debugger (GDB), refer to the GNU Debugger (GDB) web site at: http://www.gnu.org/software/gdb

-For more information about GNU Debugger (GDB), refer to the GNU Debugger (GDB) web site at: http://www.gnu.org/software/gdb

 ### AMD ROCm Debugger API Library

-The amd-dbgapi library implements an AMD GPU debugger application programming interface (API).
-It provides the support necessary for a client of the library to control the execution and inspect the state of supported commercially available AMD GPU devices.
+The AMD ROCm Debugger API Library (ROCdbgapi) implements an AMD GPU debugger application programming interface (API) that provides the support necessary for a client of the library to control the execution and inspect the state of AMD GPU devices.

+The following AMD GPU architectures are supported:
+* Vega 10
+* Vega 7nm

+The AMD ROCm Debugger API Library is installed by the rocm-dbgapi package.
+The rocm-gdb package is part of the rocm-dev meta-package, which is in the rocm-dkms package.
+The AMD ROCm Debugger API Specification is available as a PDF at:

 (Enter Doc link)